-Resource area Impacts from the No Action Alternative Impacts from Proposed Action Alternative Biological Resources No direct or indirect impacts anticipated.
+Resource area Impacts from the No Action Alternative Impacts from Proposed Action Alternative Vegetation: Minor impacts to vegetation if open-field areas were developed and the forested areas were cleared.
 Vegetation: Minor direct impacts to vegetation by clearing of up to approximately 150 acres of trees and other tall vegetation within the 1,624-acre portion of the Project Site proposed for development and revegetating this portion of the Project Site.
-Wildlife: Minor impacts to wildlife due to changes to habitat; direct and indirect effects on common migratory birds and mammal species; the Project is not anticipated to adversely affect migratory bird species of concern; minor impacts on common wildlife species due to the existence of Project components and increased human presence.
+Biological Resources Wildlife: No impacts to wildlife if agricultural practices continued, or minor impacts if the Project Site were developed.
+Rare, Threatened and Endangered Species: No impact because habitat for listed species is either absent from the Wildlife: Minor impacts to wildlife due to changes to habitat; direct and indirect effects on common migratory birds and mammal species; the Project is not anticipated to adversely affect migratory bird species of concern; minor impacts on common wildlife species due to the existence of Project components and increased human presence.
+Project Site or adverse effects if the Project Site were developed without BMPs.
 Rare, Threatened and Endangered Species: Project is not likely to adversely affect federally or state-listed species.
-Visual Resources No direct or indirect impacts anticipated.
+Visual Resources Impacts to visual resources as nearby communities grow or if vegetation were altered or changed over time.
 Temporary, minor impacts on visual resources due to increased traffic during the construction phase.
-Minor adverse direct impacts to visual resources during operation due to substantial tree buffers around the site.
-Noise No direct or indirect impacts anticipated.
-Minor, temporary minor adverse impacts would occur during construction.
-Minimal to negligible impacts during operation and maintenance.
-Air Quality and Greenhouse Gas Emissions No direct or indirect impacts anticipated.
-Minor direct impacts to air quality would be anticipated as a result of construction of the Project.
+Minor adverse direct impacts to visual resources during Noise No impacts to the ambient sound environment unless land uses changed. operation due to substantial tree buffers around the site.
+Minor, temporary adverse impacts would occur during construction.
+Minimal to negligible impacts during operations and maintenance.
+Air Quality and Greenhouse Gas Emissions No impacts to air quality or GHG emissions if agricultural practices continued or adverse effects if Project Site were developed into industrial site with emissions.
+Air quality: Minor direct impacts to air quality would be anticipated as a result of construction of the Project.
 No negative impacts to air quality as a result of operation of the project.
-Temporary impacts to GHG emissions expected during construction would be negligible.
+Greenhouse gas emissions: Temporary impacts to GHG emissions expected during construction would be negligible.
 Offsetting beneficial effects would also occur, due to the nearly emissions-free power generated by the solar facility, offsetting power that would otherwise be generated by the combustion of fossil fuels.